 Hadbaa’s siblings were indignant and furious, but I told them not to retaliate.
 Although it hurt terribly, I didn’t want to show how upset I was.
 It would affect Hadbaa.
 These days, we ignore all these stares and whispers.
 I refuse to let the judgment of others affect how we live our lives.

-To every parent with a special child, my message does not hide them.
+To every parent with a special child, my message is do not hide them.
 You may encounter people who do not understand, but we mustn’t let that stop our children from exploring the world.
 We must let the world know our children too, and appreciate how beautiful they truly are.
 My hope is for Hadbaa to grow up strong, independent and confident.
 I want her to be able to stand on her own two feet and have the courage to pursue her dreams, no matter what others say.